PedjaV/smart-brain-ser/README.md

 Front end of my project

 How to use:
-copy image url
+1. Copy image url
-paste hit detect
+2. Paste hit detect
-And MAGIC
+3. And MAGIC